Maverick Autonomous Vehicle Research Center

 Unmanned Vehicle Research

-• Agricultural Research: Drones can be tested for precision agriculture applications, such as crop monitoring, pest detection, and soil analysis, to improve farming efficiency and sustainability.
+- Agricultural Research: Drones can be tested for precision agriculture applications, such as crop monitoring, pest detection and, soil analysis, to improve farming efficiency and sustainability.

 Facility Use Cases